DigitalCoreNZ/hashnode/cmaawtsfq000i09jp5vbqexbx.md

 ## Updating the System.

-APT (advanced package tool) handles the installation and removal of software on Debian and Debian-based Linux distributions.
+APT (Advanced Package Tool) handles the installation and removal of software on Debian and Debian-based Linux distributions.
 The following commands are used to keep my Ubuntu system (a Debian-based Linux distro) up-to-date.

 * From the terminal, I update my system: